wwmrak4/hotelManagementSystem/README.md

 - Test only the public API of a component.
 - Prefer behavioral testing over implementation-focused testing.
 - Use interaction verification where appropriate (`verifyInteractions`).
-- Follow descriptive naming conventions using `should...` and `when...`.
+- Follow behavioural naming conventions using `should...` and `when...`.
 - Extract common setup and assertions into helper methods when it improves maintainability without significantly reducing readability.
-- Use parameterized tests for similar scenarios where appropriate (currently removed to keep examples concise).
+- Use parameterized tests for similar scenarios where appropriate

-### Integration Tests

-Integration tests are currently a work in progress.